jupyter-book/jupyter-book/docs/getting-started.md

 Because Jupyter Book is [a distribution of the MyST Document Engine](./community/ecosystem.md), we keep most documentation about configuring and using Jupyter Book in the [MyST User Guide](https://mystmd.org/guide).
 Anything you can do with MyST you can do with Jupyter Book - the only difference in using the two is the CLI verb (`jupyter book` vs. `myst`).

-We know this can be confusing!
-Jupyter Book [pre-dates the MyST Document Engine](./community/history.md) and we're still working out the best way to maintain both of them as parallel efforts.

 ## Navigate the Jupyter Book documentation

 This User Guide steps you through **high-level concepts**, **tutorials for step-by-step learning**, and **how-to guides to get things done**.
 It focuses on use-cases for multi-document projects, like **community knowledge bases** and **multi-page books**.[^diataxis]